toybreaker/jeancouteau/_articles/the-dirty-tricks-of-balinese-love .md

 Last but not least, the main issue is indeed the emancipation of women.

-Aggressive feminism won’t do much in the short term, nor will the over-idealization of Bali: they may well increase the ethno-centrism of Balinese males and thus further isolate Balinese women.
+Aggressive feminism won’t do much in the short term, nor will the over-idealisation of Bali: they may well increase the ethnocentrism of Balinese males and thus further isolate Balinese women.

 As ever, the problem is indeed with men.